frame-lang/frame-docs/intermediate_frame/states.rst

 The enter message is sent to a state under two conditions:

-#. to the **start state** when the system is initalized (1 time event)
+#. to the **start state** when the system is initialized (1 time event)
 #. when transitioning into the state

-The exit message is sent only  when transtioning out of a state.
+The exit message is sent only  when transitioning out of a state.
 We will explore the means by which states are entered and exited next.

 Transitions